Evaluation of African American Language Bias in Natural Language Generation: AAL Search Patterns

 \section{AAL Search Patterns}

-To better ensure our dataset includes a significant proportion of AAL, we use a set of search patterns as part of the sampling procedure.
-The set includes both surface-level patterns using regex, as well as grammar-based patterns using the spacy POS tagger to detect the user of habitual \textit{be}, completive \textit{done}, dropped copula, future \textit{gone}, and remote past \textit{been}.
-While standard POS taggers can be biased and underperform on AAL, there were no AAL-specific POS taggers available at the time of dataset collection.
-Regex patterns for the remaining AAL features are listed below.
+To better ensure our dataset includes use of AAL features, we use a set of regex and grammar-based search patterns as part of the sampling procedure.
+Regex patterns for AAL features are listed below.